francoisboulou/us-history-app/README.md

   - Use of Leaflet methods to create a custom map reset button that uses data collected by the navigator.geolocation API
   - Creation of a custom marker icon style that matches the mockups below
   - Marker click behavior that centers and expands marker, and opens custom popup.
 Marker and popup are stacked vertically for mobile-friendliness.
-  - Added layer control to filter markers based on historical category assigned.
+  - Added layer control to filter markers based on historical category and era.

 # What I am using